mindspore-lab/mindone/examples/stable_diffusion_v2/eval/README.md

 Note that all the above metrics are computed based on neural network models.

-> A convincing evaluation for diffusion models requires both visually qaunlitative comparision and quantitative measure.
+> A convincing evaluation for diffusion models requires both visually qualitative comparision and quantitative measure.
 A higher FID score (or CLIP score) does not nessarily show one model is better than another.

 ## Usage